uqlibrary/uqlibrary-react-toolbox/README.md

 display: flex;
 ```

-- test with all supported browsers (from IE11)
-- component should be included in style guide with demo and links to documentation/how to use
+- TBA: component should be included in style guide with demo and links to documentation/how to use

 ## Roadmap